 The biggest barn provides access to a superb vaulted cellar via a flight of stone steps.
 The cellar, laid with terracotta tiles, can be dated from the 16th century.
 It has been renovated throughout in accordance with good trade practices.

 The garden, open over a wide area, and recently churned up the property’s sanitation works, is planted with various species of trees including hazelnut, fig, lilac, buddleia and wild plum.
 Constituted little by little, like the work of a master of pointillism, the garden area could be laid out as islets: between the two barns, near to the well, following on from the traditional, long farmhouse or even set back from the latter.
 There are no nuisances to disturb the serenity of these premises.

-When he wrote “Les Maisons des Hommes de la Hutte au Gratte-ciel” (human housing from huts to skyscrapers) in 1937, French geographer Albert-Demangeon recalled that rural housing was closely linked to regional arts and traditions.
+When he wrote “Les Maisons des Hommes de la Hutte au Gratte-ciel” (human housing from huts to skyscrapers) in 1937, French geographer Albert-Demangeon recalled that rural housing was closely linked to “regional arts and traditions”.
 Everything here exudes rurality.
-This unusual building, a coaching inn turned traditional, long farmhouse, still has all of its authenticity and is set in a small farm where time appears to stand still.
-Giving its back its splendour of yesteryear will no doubt be the work of enthusiasts who will undertake quality restoration works for little cost.
-They will, however, take care not to disturb the hooting of the owl in the moonlight, this “master of the premises” made welcome and nested by the current owners.
+This unusual building, a coaching inn turned traditional, long farmhouse and farm building, still has all of its authenticity and is set in a small farm where time appears to stand still.
+From lime-rendered walls to old terracotta floor tiles, between tradition and modernity, this 18th century coaching inn is gradually being given back its splendour of yesteryear.
+Enthusiasts would be able to complete the last few conversion works They will, however, have to take care not to disturb the hooting of the owl in the moonlight, this master of the premises made welcome and nested by the current owners.
 Symbol of melancholy, it is reminiscent of the time when this robust building was an inn.